dschnare/binderjs/Reference.md

 	array - An Array or another list to copy items from.
 	... - A variadic list of items to add to the list.

-mks a list that extends `Array` and adheres to the EcmaScript 5 Array specification.
+makes a list that extends `Array` and adheres to the EcmaScript 5 Array specification.

 **The following [ES5](http://www.ecma-international.org/publications/standards/Ecma-262.htm) functions are implemented if not present on the native Array (without modifying the Array.prototype):**